Dorzolamide 20mg/ml eye drops, solution

 • If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What Dorzolamide is and what it is used for
+1. What Dorzolamide eye drops are and what they are used for

 4. Possible side effects